 the path to teaching in the Iyengar lineage

-for those seeking mentoring & recommendation for certification assessment in the Iyengar system
+for those seeking mentoring in teaching yoga

 prerequisites & expectations

 weekly study (for local students) at public classes with Jennifer Beaumont.
 Attendance should be at one class at your level (minimum) and one class at the level at which you will be assessed, either as a student or assistant.

 attendance at IYCGR Intensive weekends for local & out of town students.

 You must have three years minimum of study in the Iyengar method and have been taking a weekly class with a Certified Iyengar Yoga Teacher (CIYT) these years.
 (Exceptions for the weekly class requirement are for those who do not have regular access to an Iyengar teacher.)

 expect to apprentice & mentor for at least three years before applying for Intro I & II assessment (six years absolute minimum before assessing, most take much longer)